mrlem/android-compose-template/readme.md

 * room: database in the library module makes sense for this sample app, for not for a real app.
 If you find a multi-module pattern for room, please call me (I'd say this is not possible, by design)
 * room: migration handling
-* vm: allow shared vms in a given navigationGraph